Explainable AI for Pre-Trained Code Models: What Do They Learn? When They Do Not Work?: Experimental Results

-So all-in-all, one can conclude that code models perform poorly on the code snippets with extreme values of complexity-related metrics on either direction (i.e., both long code with many nested blocks and tokens and also very short code with only a few variables and tokens are hard for the models).
+So all-in-all, one can conclude that code models perform poorly on the code snippets with extreme values of complexity-related metrics on either direction (i.e., both long code with many nested blocks and tokens and also very short code with only a few variables and tokens).

-\textbf{Observation 3: The pre-trained code models don't work well, when the models fail to focus on important categories}:
+\textbf{Observation 3: The pre-trained code models do not work well, when the models fail to focus on important categories}:

-Finally, we analyzed the contribution of token categories similar to what we had in RQ2, but specifically for the target category of ($Easy-Low$).
+Finally, we analyzed the contribution of token categories similar to RQ1, but specifically for the target category of ($Easy-Low$).
 In Table~\ref{tab:RQ3_for_target_samples} we have the normalized score of two main categories for the target samples.
 We were interested to compare the results for this category and the previous results for the whole test dataset.
 Hence, we calculated the difference between these two from Table~\ref{tab:RQ3_for_target_samples} and Table\ref{tab:RQ2_high_level}, and the outcomes are shown in Table~\ref{tab:RQ3_difference}.
 The negative numbers in this table indicate a decrease in the target category.

 As the results show, there is a considerable decrease in the scores for the Structural category in CT.
-While answering to RQ2, we showed that this task mostly relied on this group of tokens \ref{RQ2_results}.
+While answering to RQ1, we showed that this task mostly relied on this group of tokens \ref{RQ2_results}.
 Likewise, we have a slighter decrease in the score of the Naming category in CDG while the naming category also proved to be the more important category for CDG.

 Both of these clues, lead us to the conclusion that the results are less satisfying, whenever the model fails to pay enough attention to the corresponding important token category for a specific task.
 Based on this observation, potential research questions to investigate in the future are: ``Will the model work better if we help it by tagging the token types?
 Can manually amplifying the attention scores of specific categories according to the task beneficial for the code models''.